-The syllabus of this unit examines the importance of plan formulation, evaluation, implementation and monitoring of an integrated approach to urban and regional planning.
-Students will undertake individual study in response to Future Bayswater’s focus areas Community, Transport, Economics, Design Quality, Environment and Housing Diversity, then come together in teams to develop integrated plans to be shared with Future Bayswater, and the local community.
-Throughout the project students will build an applied understanding of Future Bayswater as case study in place-based and community-led integrated planning.
-At the conclusion of the semester, students will have the opportunity to construct a formal reflection on the role of planners and community in integrated planning, and placemaking processes.
+Throughout the project, students built an applied understanding of Future Bayswater as a case study in place-based and community-led integrated planning.
+At the conclusion of the semester, students had the opportunity to construct a formal reflection on the role of placemaking for planners and community in integrated planning through the placemaking processes.

 How does this studio match PlaceAgency Objectives?

-Students participating in this studio will become collaborators in a place-based community-led organisation.
-Through this studio they will engage with community members, at two Future Bayswater events, work with materials collected by Future Bayswater through community consultation, develop and implement small ‘installations’ directly supported through the Myer Foundation grant, and synthesis their understanding of the place through the production and communication of an integrated plan for this place.
+Students participating in this studio became collaborators in a place-based community-led organisation.
+Through this studio they engaged with community members, at two Future Bayswater events, worked with materials collected by Future Bayswater through community consultation, developed and implemented small ‘installations’ directly supported through the Myer Foundation grant, and synthesised their understanding of the place through the production and communication of an integrated plan for this place.

 Activities – Studio Outline